prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_03.en.md

 "I ain't, aunt;
 it IS all done."

-%Aunt Polly didn't trust him.
+% Aunt Polly didn't trust him.
 She went out to see for herself; and she would have been content to find twenty per cent of Tom's statement true.
 When she found the entire fence white-washed, and not only whitewashed but elaborately coated and recoated, and even a streak added to the ground, her astonishment was almost unspeakable.